mthiebaux/JSNtemplate/README.md

 0 1 2 : - stuff-
 ```

-The *send* button will forward the input buffer contents to the specified array of clients:
+The *send* button will push the input buffer contents to the specified array of clients over the long polling channel, which uses 'status' to detect graceful and hard exits:

 ```
 response: {